 Having lived in Pasir Ris all my life, I’ve gotten into many rifts with friends from neighbouring estates over which is better.
 The winning card is always: Pasir Ris Park got beach.
 You have?

 Birdwatchers won’t be disappointed here either.
-The park is a popular spot among bird photographers, and it’s not uncommon to see folks armed with bucket hats and telescopic lenses camping out in the open.
-Species of birds you can spot here include the Little Egret, White Collared Kingfisher and Oriental Pied Hornbills.
+The park is a popular spot among bird photographers, and it’s not uncommon to see folks in bucket hats armed with telescopic lenses camping out in the open.
+Species of birds you can spot here include the Little Egret, White Collared Kingfisher, and Oriental Pied Hornbills.

-Fun fact: There’s also a one-eyed Buffy Fish Owl and a family of three Spotted Wood Owls that frequent the nearby car park and mangrove area at night.
+Fun fact: There’s also a 1-eyed Buffy Fish Owl and a family of 3 Spotted Wood Owls that frequent the nearby car park and mangrove area at night.
 Listen out for their “hoo”s!

-The bridge near the entrance of the mangrove is a great nook to spot birds – but for a better view from above, there’s also the three-storey high Lookout Tower that’ll take you up into the height of the surrounding canopy of trees.
+The bridge near the entrance of the mangrove is a great nook to spot birds, but for a better view from above, there’s also the 3-storey high Lookout Tower that’ll take you up the height of the surrounding canopy of trees.

 After letting loose in the mangroves, try getting lost at the park’s Maze Garden, a labyrinth of hedges to wander through.
 It’s not hard to find your way out but just in case you do get stuck, below is an aerial shot, shared by Senior Minister Teo Chee Hean: